 -Birth control pills are medications people with uteruses can take daily to prevent pregnancy.
 Birth control pills are also called “ The Pill” or “Oral Contraception. ”

 Most “pills” contain both estrogen and progestin and are called combination pills because they have both hormones.
 There is also another type of pill, called the “mini-pill” which only has one hormone (Progestin) for women who have certain medical problems like migraine headaches.

 How does it work?

-Now that you have an idea about the normal menstrual cycle, let’s talk about fertilization and pregnancy
+Now that you understand the normal menstrual cycle, let’s talk about fertilization & pregnancy!

 If you forget to take a pill, take one the next day as soon as you remember and then take your regular pill at the usual time.
 If you skip a couple of days in a row, call your health provider for advice, Your protection may not be good for the rest of the month, so it may not be good idea to have sex, or if you do, make sure you use a condom.

 Certain medicines and supplements may make the pill less effective.
 Talk to your health care provider about ANY medications you are taking when you go to discuss the birth control pill, or if you start taking any new medications after you begin taking the pill.

 If taken properly, only one person out of 100 people on the pill might get pregnant.

 If used correctly (taken every day), the pill is 99% effective in preventing pregnancy.